-Entering first-year students as well as currently enrolled students may apply to enter the College Honors program.
+Entering first-year students as well as currently enrolled students may apply to enter the College Honors Program.
 Minimum requirements for entering first-year students are either a combined SAT score of 1350 or graduation in the top five percent of the high school class.
-Transfer students need a minimum 3.4 average from their previous institutions.
+Currently matriculated students must have a 3.5 cumulative grade point average and have completed 4 course units.

-Satisfactory completion of the College Program is indicated on graduates' transcripts and Honors Certificates.
+Satisfactory completion of the College Program is indicated on graduates' transcripts.
 Additional information about the College Honors Program can be found in this Bulletin in the section on College-Wide Programs.